keithfrazier98/scripts/readme.md

   There are two functions in the script that do the same thing (getting a file of tokens corresponding to a chain ID).
 One of them uses google-auth-library and googleapis packages, the other uses json web tokens with axios.
 Client side react apps can use google-auth-library, but **AutoUpdateTokens** does.

   Both function calls are commented out at the bottom.
 Uncomment one and use **node src/TestFetchTokenList.js** to log the response from GDrive.

+## Manual Verification
+You can checkout [ManualVerification.md](ManualVerification.md) for instructions on how to use Postman to manually verify your token lists are being created correctly.